pombase/website/frontend/src/docs/faq/can-i-find-all-of-the-unconserved-orphan-genes-in-fission-yeast.md

 To retrieve either set of genes, use the "Conserved in" filter in the Advanced Search.
 Choose "Schizosaccharomyces specific" for genes found in more than one *Schizosaccharomyces*species, or "Schizosaccharomyces pombe specific" for genes found only in *S. pombe*.
-See the [Advanced Search documentation](/documentation/advanced-search-documentation)for help with performing searches.
+See the [Advanced Search documentation](/documentation/advanced-search-documentation) for help with performing searches.

 Historical note: Prior to August 2014, PomBase and its predecessor GeneDB referred to single-copy genes conserved within, but not outside, the *Schizosaccharomyces*genus as "sequence orphans".
-See the [Gene Characterisation Statistics History](/status/gene-characterisation-statistics-history)page for more details (note that the gene characterisation classifications reflect whether a gene has been studied experimentally as well as the extent of its conservation).
+See the [Gene Characterisation Statistics History](/status/gene-characterisation-statistics-history) page for more details (note that the gene characterisation classifications reflect whether a gene has been studied experimentally as well as the extent of its conservation).